ycrc/ycrc.github.io/docs/clusters-at-yale/access/ood-rstudio.md

 The RStudio Server app is available on our cluster [Web Portals](/clusters-at-yale/access/ood).
 To get started, connect to one of cluster [Web Portals](/clusters-at-yale/access/ood) and choose Rstudio from the Interactive Apps menu or the dashboard and then follow the instructions for [launching an interactive app](/clusters-at-yale/access/ood/#launch-an-interactive-app).
-In the submission form, you can alos select between a number of R versions.
+In the submission form, you can also select between a number of R versions.

 ### Change User R Package Path
 To change the default path where packages installed by the user are stored, you need to add the following line of code in your `$HOME/.bashrc`: